Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% description coverage for both parameters ('pageId' and 'componentId'), providing clear semantics.
-The description adds no additional meaning, so baseline score is appropriate.
+Input schema has 100% coverage with descriptions for both 'pageId' and 'componentId'.
+The description adds no additional meaning beyond what the schema already provides.
+Baseline of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.